 PARKA & BOOTS

 Fall in Churchill can be very cold, and we want you to be prepared for the possibility of frigid temperatures.
-We will provide a down winter parka and a pair of boots (to be worn with socks only, not over your shoes) to all travelers for use while in Churchill, which you will pick up and return in Winnipeg.
-You may be able to pick your gear up the afternoon of your arrival.
-The gear room is typically open from 2 pm to 6 pm, and your shuttle driver will be able to confirm gear distribution schedule upon your arrival.
-However, if you require an especially large or small size of either, please call our office to find out if we can accommodate you with our supply.
-There is no extra charge for the use of our boots and parkas.
+We will provide a down winter parka and boots (to be worn with socks only, not over your shoes) for your use while in Churchill, which you will receive and return in Winnipeg.
+You may be able to pick up your gear the afternoon you arrive.
+The gear room is typically open from 2 pm to 6 pm, and your shuttle driver will be able to confirm the gear distribution schedule upon your arrival.
+However, if you require an exceptionally large or small size of either, please call our office to find out if we can accommodate you with our regular supply.
+Use of boots and parkas is provided at no additional charge.

-Typically boots and parkas are not necessary for the Extra Day program in Winnipeg, however, if the weather warrants it, and you would like to use Nathab’s boots and parka on that day, please let a staff member know.
+Typically boots and parkas are not necessary for the Extra Day in Winnipeg extension; however, if the weather warrants it, and you would like to use Nat Hab's boots and parka on that day, please let a staff member know.

-Should you wish to bring your own gear, the parka should be warm and roomy enough to accommodate several layers underneath.
-Your boots should be warm, water-repellent or waterproof (remember, you may be walking in cold, snowy, or rainy conditions), and have slip-resistant tread.
+Should you wish to bring your own gear, your parka should be warm and roomy enough to accommodate several layers underneath.
+Your boots should be warm, water-repellent or waterproof (remember, you may be walking in cold, snowy or rainy conditions), and have slip-resistant tread.

 GLOVES, HAT & SCARF/NECK GAITER

-Also pack warm protection for your head, face, and neck.
-Be sure your hat covers your ears and that you can protect your face sufficiently if there is a cold wind blowing.
+Also pack warm, windproof protection for your head, face, and neck.
+Be sure your hat covers your ears and you can protect your face sufficiently if there is a cold wind blowing.

 Layering works well for the legs, too.
-Long underwear underneath an outer pair of pants should be sufficient.
-If you are on the Ultimate Churchill adventure, or if you wish to participate in the sled dog activity, you should bring at least one pair of water-resistant pants so you stay dry if you come in contact with snow.
+Long underwear beneath an outer pair of pants should be sufficient.
+A wind-resistant outer shell can add further insulation.
+It's also advisable to bring at least one pair of water-resistant pants so you stay dry if you come in contact with snow on the dog sledding excursion included on all Churchill trips.

-The rule of layers holds true for your feet as well.
+Layering works well for your feet, too.
 For maximum warmth, wear thin sock liners made of wicking fabrics, such as silk or polypropylene, underneath warm socks.
 Bring several pairs so they have time to dry completely between uses.
-Also bring several pairs of thick socks made of wool or warm synthetic material (not cotton) to wear with the boots we will loan you to create the best fit possible.
+Also bring several pairs of thick socks made of wool or warm synthetic material (not cotton) to wear with your loaner boots, to finesse the best possible fit.

-Garments that “breathe” will help to keep you warm and dry.
-Wool and fleece are great materials that trap heat against the body.
+Garments that “breathe” will help keep you warm and dry.
+Wool and fleece are excellent materials that trap heat against the body.

-Silk or polypropylene long underwear can be great for adding warmth without bulk.
+Silk, wool or polypropylene long underwear are great for adding warmth without bulk.
 Long underwear is available in a variety of weights, which allows you to choose the version that best suits your personal thermostat.
-Turtlenecks are also great for layering because they provide added warmth for your neck.
+Turtlenecks are also good for layering because they provide added warmth for your neck.